 Class of 2024

-Jordan Muhammad is an American Studies and Theatre double major.
-They are currently interested in studying how systems of oppression can be dismantled and replaced in America by looking at domestic and foreign case studies.
-On campus, she is an active member of Fossil Free NU, University Christian Ministry, Knitwestern, and Northwestern's Young Democratic Socialist club, and they enjoy performing in theatrical and dance opportunities when possible.
-Jordan is also currently still an active member of her hometown organization MAPSO Youth Coalition.
+Jordan Muhammad is an American Studies and theatre double major in the civic engagement certificate program.
+Kis American Studies focus is studying how systems of oppression can be dismantled and replaced in America by looking at domestic and foreign case studies.
+On campus, ki is a Tour Guide, Peer Adviser and an active member of Fossil Free NU, DefaultVegNU, University Christian Ministry, SOLR, BMP, and the Books and Breakfast Program.
+Jordan also enjoys performance, directing and dancing opportunities when possible.

 Isabel Podolsky is an American Studies major pursuing additional study in economics and data science.
 A New York City native, her love of city life informs her academic and career aspirations.
 Her concentration explores interdisciplinary approaches to urban spaces in theory and practice, with a focus on housing, community, and economic development.
 Organizations she’s involved with on campus include Northwestern Model UN, the Office of Undergraduate Research, and Delta Sigma Pi Business Fraternity.
 Whenever she can, she loves to go to concerts and museums, and she spends a lot of time on the Lakefill or in Chicago.

 Lauren Walcott is a social policy and American Studies double-major pursuing a certificate in civic engagement.
 Lauren is from Metro Atlanta, and she hopes to study education inequality and community building.
 Aside from academics, she is an organizer for DefaultVeg, a member of Christians on campus, NU Archery Club, and enjoys attending plays, dance shows, and any other type of performance.